11 Sequence QC

 - Contamination detection

 The only one that is absolutely required across all data types and experiments is the collection of basic summaries.
 Your sequencing center may be lovely and your lab scientists ultra-competent, but you can’t just trust that you’ve got the data you expect, you have to actually look at it.
-There is no worse feeling than troubleshooting a pipeline step-by-step backward from the final products, only to discover if you had just taken a few minutes to scrutinize the data before you got started, the last many hours (days? weeks?) of your work would not have been wasted.
+There is no worse feeling than troubleshooting a pipeline step-by-step backward from the final products, only to discover the problem is the data and if you had just taken a few minutes to scrutinize it before you got started, the last many hours (days? weeks?) of your work would not have been wasted.
+Not every problem will be apparent with standard QC, but many common ones will.
 Once you look at summary data, you can decide whether you can proceed, or if further action is required.

 11.1.1 Collecting basic summaries